castorini/anserini/docs/solrini.md

 We can use Anserini as a common "frontend" for indexing into SolrCloud, thus supporting the same range of test collections that's already included in Anserini (when directly building local Lucene indexes).
 Indexing into Solr is similar indexing to disk with Lucene, with a few added parameters.
 Most notably, we replace the `-index` parameter (which specifies the Lucene index path on disk) with Solr parameters.
+Alternatively, Solr can also be configured to [read prebuilt Lucene index](#markdown-header-solr-with-prebuilt-lucene-index), since Solr uses Lucene index under the hood.

 We'll index [robust04](regressions-robust04.md) as an example.
 First, create the `robust04` collection in Solr: